gudzpoz/brocatel/docs/arch.md

 Labels and local variables are declared in the metadata of arrays.
 The former one is stored globally while the latter lives on a stack thing.

+#### Implementation Details

+This section should help explaining why things are so.

+1. After Lua 5.2, the `setfenv` function is officially removed, and we cannot change a function's environment freely (at least without the use of the `debug` module).
+Therefore, the only way we can bind an environment to a function while maintaining compatibility through Lua 5.x is when it is loaded with `load`.
+   So, throughout the VM lifetime, we have to reuse the same environment instance, requiring us to make heavy use of the `__index` and `__newindex` meta-methods.
+(Thanks to them, we are precisely achieve what we want (with quite a bit of work) described below.)

+2. Variables belong to different scopes, which can differ in their expected behaviors.
+For example, you don't want to save the Lua `_VERSION` string.

+3. The outermost scope is the **Lua** environment, containing Lua functions and packages.
+It will **not** be included in the save data.
+It is mostly **read-only** but **writable when loading Lua files**.

+4. The second is the **global** scope.
+It is shared between all scripts and will be **saved** in the save data.
+   Any modifications, if not captured by inner scopes, will end up here (except when loading Lua files).

+5. Then, the **file-local** scope.
+For non-programmers, I assume leaving everything global can be most friendly, so the default is putting everything in the *global* scope, and *file-local* variables need a special kind of declaration (with a function provided at runtime).
+It is **saved**.

+6. Here follows the *label* scope.
+I suppose it is the most curious scope, since we want to it to be **read-only**.
+   The scope is generated from existing statistics, probably with a special `__index` function to compute things lazily.
+In particular, a visited label `chapte_1.section_1` or `section_1` should return a table, while unvisited ones should return `nil` (and continue the lookup in outer scopes).
+And `__newindex` should errs.

+7. Thread-locals and function-locals (or just function parameters) are quite instinctive and are **saved** along the thread.

+Procedure:

+1. Loading Lua files (*Lua scope*): Global variable writes goes to the Lua scope.
+2. Loading save data: Writes to a new global scope, local scopes for each file and the label statistics.
+3. Running functions (*Lua*, *global*, *file-local*, *label*, *thread*, *function*):
+   - Reads: Looks up things from inner scopes to outer ones.
+   - Writes: Looks up from inner to outer, excluding the Lua scope and the label scope.

 ### Runtime Pseudo-Code

 ```python